 Any determinations by AHCT to certify a health plan as "qualified" will be conditional upon the CID approving rate and form filings.
-Issuers will be required to use AHCT 2018 Individual and SHOP Schedule of Benefits templates for form filings.
-These templates and instructions can be found in the 'Exhibits' section of this document.

 B. Segregation of Funds for Abortion Services

 In accordance with 45 C.F.R. §156.280, an Issuer offering coverage for non-excepted abortion services should, as a condition of participating in the AHCT marketplace, submit a plan to the State Insurance Commissioner that details its process and methodology for complying with the segregation of funds requirements.
 For additional information, please refer to the CID Bulletin No. MC-21.